abhiguptaio/spice/docs/notes/00_introduction/02_why_phase_field.md

 - crevasses **shield** each other when closely spaced, arresting growth;
 - crevasses **curve** toward each other and **coalesce** when very closely spaced;
-- lateral boundary conditions reorganize the whole fracture pattern, producing arcuate and crisscross geometries seen in satellite imagery.
+- lateral boundary conditions reorganize the whole fracture pattern, producing curved and crisscross geometries seen in satellite imagery.

 None of these are prescribed.
 They are outcomes of the same field equation.